akka/akka/akka-docs/java/untyped-actors.rst

 The :class:`UntypedActor` class defines only one abstract method, the above mentioned :meth:`onReceive(Object message)`, which implements the behavior of the actor.

+If the current actor behavior does not match a received message, :meth:`unhandled` is called, which by default publishes a ``new akka.actor.UnhandledMessage(message, sender, recipient)`` on the actor system’s event stream.

 In addition, it offers:

 * :obj:`getSelf()` reference to the :class:`ActorRef` of the actor